 Overview: Inside The BrainHealth Project

-The BrainHealth® Project™ undertakes the grandest challenge of our time: unlocking the brain’s potential by doubling its performance.
+The BrainHealth Project™ undertakes the grandest challenge of our time: unlocking human potential by measurably improving the brain’s health and performance over the lifespan.

 This is a bold, large-scale, multi-year endeavor led by a team of brain health experts and change-makers from leading universities across the country and abroad who have committed their life’s work to translating ground-breaking neuroscience discoveries into scalable solutions.